Courtney J. Mitchell

 “Restaurants, coffee shops, and other small shops in and around my neighborhood.
 I avoid large chains and big-box retailers when I can because, through my work with small business owners, I have come to understand the hard work, passion and enthusiasm they put into their businesses every day, and I want to support that every chance I get.”

 Courtney Mitchell knows the potential pitfalls of end-of-life planning.
-With nearly a decade of experience in elder law, she offers her clients a unique and comprehensive perspective for planning for life’s contingencies.
+With nearly a decade of experience in trusts and estates and elder law, she offers her clients a comprehensive perspective for planning for life’s contingencies.

-Courtney’s practice is largely focused on estate planning, probate and trust administration, asset protection, and Medicaid and special needs planning.
+Courtney focuses her practice on estate planning, business succession planning, probate and trust administration, and elder law subjects including asset protection, long-term care and special needs planning, and guardianships and conservatorships.

 - Saint Louis University School of Law (J.D., 2014)